Financial Aid & Scholarships

 Scholarships & Fellowships

-Hebrew College, along with a number of partner philanthropic organizations, offer scholarships and fellowships to Hebrew College students.
+Hebrew College, along with a number of partner philanthropic organizations, offers scholarships and fellowships to Hebrew College students.
 These awards significantly reduce the cost for new and returning students to enroll.
-In most cases, these awards are offered at the time of admission to Hebrew College based on the strength of the applicant’s credentials and/or based on program-specific criteria.
-To view more information about rabbinical and cantorial merit-based fellowships, please click here.
+In most cases, these awards are offered at the time of admission to Hebrew College based on the strength of the applicant’s credentials and/or program-specific criteria.

-For more information about the scholarships and/or fellowships that might be available to you, please contact the admissions representative for your program of interest.
+For more information about the awards that might be available to you, please contact the admissions representative for your program of interest:

 Rabbi Gita Karasov